aiegoo/documentation/pages/aigenerative/vision-ai.md

 {{site.data.alerts.callout_warning}}This is a draft, the content is not complete and of poor quality!{{site.data.alerts.end}}

 ## Unet
-{% include image.html file="ai/architectureSpaceTimeUnet.png" caption="introducing a Space-Time U-Net architecture that generates the entire temporal duration of the video at once"}
+{% include image.html file="ai/architectureSpaceTimeUnet.png" caption="introducing a Space-Time U-Net architecture that generates the entire temporal duration of the video at once" %}

 {% include youtubePlayer.html id=page.youtubeID %}